Global search

 What is the Brambles class action about?

-The Applicants are being jointly represented by Slater and Gordon and Maurice Blackburn.
-The Brambles Class Action is being jointly funded as it progresses in relation to common issues by litigation funders Omni Bridgeway Ltd (Omni Bridgeway) Harbour Fund III, L.P.
+The Applicants are being jointly represented by Echo Law and Maurice Blackburn.
+The Brambles Class Action is being jointly funded as it progresses in relation to common issues by litigation funders Omni Bridgeway Ltd (Omni Bridgeway) and Harbour Fund III, L.P.
 (Harbour).

 It is alleged that group members have claims against Brambles in relation to guidance provided by the company in its FY16 results (and reaffirmed on subsequent dates) regarding expected revenue and profit growth during the financial year ending 30 June 2017 (FY17).